dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

   * Matches `/Products/Edit/{id}`

 Token replacement occurs as the last step of building the attribute routes.
-The preceding example will behave the same as the following code:
+The preceding example behaves the same as the following code:

 [!code-csharp[](routing/samples/3.x/main/Controllers/ProductsController.cs?name=snippet20)]